openresearch/android-chromium-view/README.md

 # Updating Chromium

-Build the latest Chromium for Android (see instructions above).
+Build the latest Chromium for Android (see instructions below).
 Each project contained herein has a `scripts/` directory.
 There is also and `env.sh` script in the root dir -- modify that first to set it to your environment.
 Now, you can run each subdir's sh script as necessary to copy the latest artifacts over from the Chromium build tree.

 Google updates this code constantly, so if you git pull on Chromium repo and rebuild, then copy the stuff over here, there's no guarantee that all of this won't break.

+## License
+Nearly all of the source in here is copied from the Chromium project and thus subject to Chromium license(s) -- `LICENSE` files are found w/in each project.
+This project also contains a snapshot in time binary build of Chromium for Android (ARM target only).
+Instructions below if you want to update Chromium.

+## What Version of Chromium Is It?

+TODO: I aim to add git tags to the repo to identify various Chromium builds.
+Currently, the one in here was build in mid-August 2013 (more details coming).

+# Pre-requisites for Building Chromium
+@pwnall has some [nice instructions](https://github.com/pwnall/chromeview/blob/master/crbuild/vm-build.md) for how to setup a Chromium build machine on a VM.
+I have made a [couple of tweaks to it on my own fork](https://github.com/davisford/chromeview/blob/master/crbuild/vm-build.md) -- namely stick with Ubuntu 12.04 for the least amount of headache.

+I build on a MBP using an Ubuntu 12.04 image I created in VMWare Fusion.
+You will need some decent hardware to build Chromium.
+On 4 cores with 4GB RAM it can take several hours to complete the build.
+If you have a single core, forget it.

+If you have a spare machine to setup a build machine, I suppose that would be even nicer.

+# Tips

+## Setting up for GDB debugging
+Something you may want to consider is to make the Chromium source available to your dev machine where you execute Android, so that you can attach gdb, and step through the native sources.
+I still have to [document this setup](https://github.com/davisford/android-chromium-view/issues/8)

 # Pull Requests